It is against the law to discriminate against disabled people in various areas of their lives.

 Bus companies must give people in wheelchairs priority in using the wheelchair space.
 The driver can, for example, ask someone to leave the bus if they refuse to leave the wheelchair space.

 The bus driver can only leave the wheelchair user behind if it's reasonable - for example, if the bus is full and passengers in the wheelchair space can't move.

 When you travel by air, airport operators must provide services which allow you to board, disembark and transfer to another flight.
 They must not charge for these services.

 There are also special rules protecting disabled passengers when they travel by air in Europe.
 Airlines and travel companies are not allowed to refuse to accept bookings from disabled passengers.
 This applies to all flights leaving an airport in the European Union (EU) and to any flight arriving in an EU country on an EU airline.

 There are exceptions to these rules – ships are not covered by the rules although their related services are.
 For example, if you're disabled, you must not be treated less favourably at the ferry port.

 If you are disabled, make sure that you're getting all the help you have a right to.
 For example, you might be entitled to benefits.
-You might have care needs that the council can help with.
+You might have care needs that your local council can help with.
 There are transport and parking concessions for disabled people.

-For more information about benefits, see Benefits for people who are sick or disabled.
+For more information, see Benefits for people who are sick or disabled.

 For more information about help from the council, see Social care and support